AidCoinCo/aidpay-php/README.md

 if ($aidPay->isValidSignature($headers['sign'], $body)) {
     // Do stuffs (i.e. set your payment as paid).
 Your payment has been executed.
 } else {
-    // discard.
+    // Discard.
 This is not a valid call.
 }
 ```